-The 2020 Call of Duty League Championship Weekend is now finished, with three players writing their names in the history books by adding themselves to the prestigious list of CoD World Champions.
+The 2022 Call of Duty League Championship Weekend is now finished, with four new players adding their names to the elite list of Call of Duty world champions.

-Everything changed for Call of Duty fans following the 2019 CWL Championships, with the esport moving to a franchised model that saw 12 teams purchase a place in the newly-minted Call of Duty League, taking part in Home Series events throughout the year that would eventually decide their seeding for the biggest tournament of the year, CDL Championship Weekend.
+Everything changed for Call of Duty fans following the 2019 CWL Championships, with the esport moving to a franchised model that saw 12 teams purchase a place in the newly-minted Call of Duty League.

 1. Karma – 3x